sylvainbx/rust-book-fr/FRENCH/src/ch10-02-traits.md

 -->

 <span class="caption">Encart 10-16 : implémentation de méthodes sur un type
-générique en fonction du trait lié</span>
+générique en fonction des traits liés</span>

 <!--
 We can also conditionally implement a trait for any type that implements